lbnlp/NERRE/general_and_mofs/readme.md

 After the fine tune has completed, you can predict using the openai API (thru python) or Llama-2 on your own examples.
 For GPT-3, see `$: openai --help` and/or the python OpenAI API documentation for more help.
 For Llama-2, see the [nerre-llama](https://github.com/lbnlp/nerre-llama) repo.

-Alternatively, to reproduce results from the study with your own model using the same data as the study, use the test sets given in the `data` directory as input to a fine-tuned model.
+Alternatively, to reproduce results from the study with your own model using the same data as the study, use the training and cross-validation sets given in the `data/experiments*` directories as input to a fine-tuned model.

 ## Results